vitaly-t/pg-monitor/README.md

 ```
 But `tag` can be anything, including an object, so you can use it for your own reference
 when handling events.
 And if you want to use it that way, while also allowing this library
-to log the transaction pseudo-name/alias, then make sure your object implements its
+to log the transaction pseudo-name/alias, then make sure your tag object implements its
 own function `toString()` to return such name, which this library will then call to report
 the name along with the transaction.